Meghan Dawson Singing Teacher, piano Teacher

 Carl Sorensen started playing drums in his elementary school band.
 He continued learning music through middle school and high school by taking lessons and playing in jazz band, concert band and marching band.
 This led him to take his education to the next level at Berklee College of Music, where he studied with Jamey Haddad (Paul Simon), Terri Lynne Carrington (Herbie Hancock), and Kenwood Dennard (Jaco Pastorius) among many other world-class professionals.
 Carl has since built a reputation in Denver for being 'Denver's Hardest Working Musician' ("Westword," 2014), having played with 100+ different bands in the Denver metro area.
 Carl currently performs with Dragondeer, Chimney Choir and Extra Gold among others, as well as hosts multiple jam sessions.

-Guy Frydenlund Guitar Teacher
+Paul Frost Guitar Teacher